 We’ve created the ultimate to-do list to make sure you have everything you need to launch into this new session of study!

-Have you checked your enrolment for Session 2?
+Have you checked your enrolment for next session?
 Be sure to add your subjects by census date to lock in your classes and avoid extra costs.

 Find your course requirements in your handbook and talk to your Course Director if you have questions about your enrolment, study load or subjects.
-Use the Graduation Planning System (GPS) to easily see which subjects to enrol in and when.
-You can use this tool collaboratively with your Subject Coordinator to tailor your enrolment to your interests.
-Read our tips on how to map your subject enrolment pattern in the GPS.
+You can also use the Graduation Planning System (GPS) to map your subject enrolment pattern.

-If you don’t want to study this session, consider your options for deferring or taking a leave of absence.
+If you don’t want to study this session, consider your options such as deferring or taking a leave of absence.

 2. Organise fees